Lessons in Gratitude for Kids

 Talk about what you liked best about your day.
 At dinner, each family member shares something good about their day.
 This practice helps focus attention on the wonderful lives we get to lead and helps encourage gratefulness.

 Be generous with your time.
-The biggest gift you can give your child is time together.
-A child who gets to spend time with a parent learns he or she is special and cared for.
+The biggest gift you can give your child is quality time together.
+A child who gets to spend time with a parent will feel special and cared for.
 This typically leads towards gracious attitudes with others.

 Engage in family projects that help others.
 Have your child help others by delivering food to a sick or grieving neighbor.
 Or make a card for a friend in the hospital.
 When children’s actions are received with gratitude, they often want to do more.

 Don’t force it.
-When a child is disappointed with a gift he receives, if the gift giver is present at the time, it creates an awkward moment for parents.
+When a child is disappointed with a gift, and if the gift giver is present at the time, it creates an awkward moment for parents.
 Ease the awkwardness with a comment like, “Darryl is learning how to show thanks, but we aren’t all the way there yet.
 We certainly appreciate your graciousness.”
-Talk to Darryl later about how important it is to say thank you—even if you didn’t get exactly what you wanted.
+Talk to Darryl later about how important it is to say thank you.

 Think about the impact of materialism.
-Limit the amount of TV viewing where children are exposed to new products to buy.
+Limit how much your child watches TV and online videos where there is constant exposure to new products to buy.
 Sometimes give gifts of time together, like a museum trip or zoo membership, instead of the latest toy or gadget.

 Adopt an attitude of gratitude.
 Everyone appreciates a grateful attitude.
 Look for ways to encourage gratefulness and thankfulness that fit with your family’s style and values.

 - Teaching children gratitude can be a challenge in today’s world.
-Here’s how you can instill an attitude of gratitude in your child in simple, everyday ways.
+Read how one mom instills an attitude of gratitude in simple, everyday ways.

 - With the holiday season right around the corner, we share our favorite ways to teach our children about kindness and generosity.